Senior Vice President, Engineering

 Hi, I'm Jay.
-I’m a pragmatic technical leader with a people-first approach to building successful, innovative digital experiences.
-With 17 years experience in professional software development, and over a decade in consulting, I've been a part of nearly every size and shape of project team you can imagine, in nearly every industry, and I've played many roles.
+I’m a pragmatic technical leader with a people-first approach to building innovative digital experiences.
+Over the course of my career, I've been a part of nearly every size and shape of project team you can imagine, in nearly every industry, and I've played many roles.
 In this time, I've learned that the most valuable and impactful thing you can build is not a product, but a team.
 This is my mission at Cantina.

-“The key to building a correct software system is to have an even number of sign errors.”
+The key to building a correct software system is to have an even number of sign errors.

-Other Fun Facts:
+Other Fun Facts

 For the past eight years, I’ve volunteered at, fundraised for and ridden in the Pan-Mass Challenge for the Dana-Farber Cancer Institute.
 There’s no cause closer to my heart.
 In my free time, I’ve also produced a handful of open source software projects, including ObjectivelyMVC, a user interface and interaction framework for video games, and Quetoo, a first-person shooter based on the legendary Quake series.
 The game has been greenlit on Valve’s Steam platform and is available for PC, Mac, and Linux.

 Agile doesn’t mean “no plan.”
 Your reference architecture - how the components of the final product relate and work together - will guide you through the process.